Colin6618/searchthe/README.md

 ```

-It must be `search xx from yy` formation and the command above searches target files recursively to find the desired string, output the source file and the text which the string occurs in to stdout!
+It must be `search xx from yy` or `search xx in yy` formation and the command above searches target files recursively to find the desired string, output the source file and the text which the string occurs in to stdout!

 ## License